RCMP begin enforcing injunction at 4th site of blockade of B.C. pipeline project | CBC News

 More than 20 people have been arrested since enforcement began Thursday

-RCMP have begun their enforcement of a B.C.
-Supreme Court injunction in the traditional territory of the Wet'suwet'en Nation at the fourth site along a forest service road that Coastal Gaslink and its contractors have been prevented from accessing for weeks.
+RCMP have begun enforcing of a B.C.
+Supreme Court order in the traditional territory of the Wet'suwet'en Nation at the fourth site along a forest service road that Coastal GasLink and its contractors have been prevented from accessing for weeks.

-The site police are moving in on is Unist'ot'en, a place in the territory where the Wet'suwet'en have been re-establishing a permanent presence for more than a decade in what began as a strategic re-occupation to stand in the path of proposed energy projects through the area.
+The site police are moving into is Unist'ot'en, where the Wet'suwet'en have been re-establishing a permanent presence for more than a decade in what began as a strategic reoccupation to stand in the path of proposed energy projects through the area.

 People at the site, including journalists, have been providing updates on Twitter and Facebook on Monday, reporting that RCMP arrived with dogs, tactical members of the force and that some police had been dropped on the backside of the checkpoint via helicopter.

 By 11:15 a.m.
-PT, it was reported that seven people had been arrested, including Karla Tait, the director of clinical programming for the Unist'ot'en Healing Centre, and Freda Huson, longtime spokesperson for Unist'ot'en and one of the named defendants in the injunction case brought forward by Coastal Gaslink.
+PT, it was reported that seven people had been arrested, including Karla Tait, the director of clinical programming for the Unist'ot'en Healing Centre, and Freda Huson, longtime spokesperson for Unist'ot'en and one of the named defendants in the injunction brought forward by Coastal GasLink.

-The Wet'suwet'en set-up an access checkpoint at Unist'ot'en in 2009, controlling who could and could not come into the area.
-But that checkpoint has since grown, and the area has morphed into a permanent settlement that includes a land-based healing centre.
+The Wet'suwet'en set up an access checkpoint at Unist'ot'en in 2009, controlling who could come into the area.
+But that checkpoint has since grown, and the area has morphed into a permanent settlement that includes a healing centre.

 Acts of civil disobedience and solidarity gatherings have been taking place across the country to show support for the Wet'suwet'en hereditary chiefs, who maintain no pipelines can be built through their territory without their consent.